EO4wellness/T-I-L/polyglot/japonés/README.md

 # [Intro to Japanese](https://github.com/EO4wellness/T-I-L/blob/main/polyglot/japon%C3%A9s/intro.md) 日本語
 Acording to the various random facts accumulated online, Japanese is the 9th most popular language spoken in the world and about 130 million people currently speak it.
-Japanese is considered a a language isolate by linquists because it is a language which appears to be unrelated to other languages. 健康
+Japanese is considered a a language isolate by linquists because it is a language which appears to be unrelated to other languages.

+DuoLingo has an online English/Japanese dictionary.
+They don't have "wellness" in the English/Japanese dictionary.
+But they do have health, which is: 健康  So for the challenge to basically introduce yourself in Japanese, if I'm going to use my online repository name, it would be:  Watashi wa e o yo n kenkō (EO4Wellness) desu. といいます え お よん 健康

 ## [Hiragana - Basic Sounds](https://github.com/EO4wellness/T-I-L/blob/main/polyglot/japon%C3%A9s/Castle-1/Hiragana.md)